jfehrle/coq/doc/sphinx/language/core/conversion.rst

    Eval cbv zeta in let i := 1 in i + i.

-Expansions are reductions applied in the opposite direction, for example expanding `2 + 2` to `let i := 2 in i + i`.
+:gdef:`Expansions <expansion>` are reductions applied in the opposite direction, for example expanding `2 + 2` to `let i := 2 in i + i`.
 While applying reductions gives a unique result, the associated expansion may not be unique.
 For example, `2 + 2` could also be expanded to `let i := 2 in i + 2`.
-Reductions that have a unique inverse expansion are also referred to as *contractions*.
+Reductions that have a unique inverse expansion are also referred to as :gdef:`contractions <contraction>`.

 The normal form is defined as the result of applying a particular set of conversion rules (beta-, delta-, iota- and zeta-reduction and eta-expansion)